Emmanuelkimutai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to print number with 2 decimal places script to change decimal to hexadecimal scritp to encode and decode text using the rot13 encryption
+script to print number with 2 decimal places script to change decimal to hexadecimal scritp to encode and decode text using the rot13 encryption script to print every other line fro the input starting with the first